dbeley/nixos-benchmark/README.md

 - FFmpeg synthetic transcode and standalone x264 encode tests (fixed preset/resolution; not part of the standard presets)
 - SQLite mixed workload via the Python `sqlite3` module
-- GPU tests (glmark2 by default, plus Unigine Heaven/Valley when those binaries are installed)
+- GPU tests (glmark2 + vkmark; both run in the GPU presets)

 Use `--list-benchmarks` to see the full catalog along with category and preset metadata.

 ## Notes on external tools

-- **Unigine Heaven / Valley**: if `unigine-heaven` or `unigine-valley` is in `PATH`, the suite runs it with the built-in `-benchmark` preset and parses the resulting FPS/score lines.
+- **GPU sanity checks**: glmark2 uses the offscreen renderer by default to avoid hijacking the display.
+  Use `--glmark2-mode onscreen` to flip that behavior when you want visible output. vkmark always renders onscreen.
+- **Unigine**: the commercial Unigine benchmarks aren’t included because their Linux binaries don’t expose a reliable CLI to auto-start runs and capture results.

 ## Reports and dashboard